erin-m-keller/keller-note-taker/README.md

 ## Description

-An application that will display the current and future weather conditions for any selected city.
-Powered by [OpenWeather API](https://openweathermap.org/api).
+An application that uses an Express.js backend to save, update and delete notes that are saved to a JSON file

   ## Table of Contents
   * [Technology Stack](#technology-stack)